Layout and Design

-I joined the school newspaper staff my first year of college, and during that year I got to learn both the old and new ways of laying out a newspaper.
-The old method involved printing out each story and headline individually and then, along with developed photographs straight from the dark room, stick all the items down on large blank sheets of paper using wax and a roller.
-This wasn't the 1800's we're talking about; this was 1991/92.
-Midway through the year, we switched over to computer-based layouts (PageMaker 5.0 running on Mac Classics).
+I joined the newspaper staff my first year of college, and during that year I learned both the old and new methods of laying out a newspaper.
+The old method involved printing out each story and headline individually and then, along with photographs we developed in our own dark room, stick all the items down on large blank sheets of paper using wax and a roller.
+This wasn't the 1800's we're talking about -- this was 1991/92.
+Midway through the year, we switched over to computer-based layouts (PageMaker 5.0 running on Macintosh Classics).
 While I am aware that many wonderful layouts were created by hand throughout the annals of time, digital layouts gave budding designers such as myself the ability to move things around indefinitely to find the perfect layout without getting wax all over the place.

-While using Pagemaker, Quark Express, Adobe InDesign or any of the other expensive layout programs is certainly an option, the vast majority of what you'll need to do can be done directly in your word processing software, whether you're using Microsoft Word or free programs such as Open Office or Google Docs.
+While using Pagemaker, Quark Express, Adobe InDesign or any of the other expensive layout programs is certainly an option, the vast majority of what you'll need to do can be done directly in your word processing software, whether you're using Microsoft Word, Google Docs, or something else.
+All major word processors can insert headers and footers, page numbers, table of contents, and photographs.

 When it comes to layout and design there are three good pieces of advice I can give you.

 The first is, copy someone else's layout and design.
-Simple, I know.
 Open up another book and look at what they've done.
 Do their chapters start on even pages or odd pages?
 How did they format their table of contents?
 Even better than looking at one book is looking at several.
 Combine ideas from multiple places.
-Years ago I took a Layout and Design class and for the first week all we did was bring in magazines and cut out layouts and advertisements that we liked (the majority of my high school yearbook's layouts were stolen from skateboarding magazines of the time).
-As you look at books from different genres you may notice for example that technical computer books have a different look and feel than joke books.
-It is probably wise to make your book look like other books from the same genre.
+In my high school yearbook class, we combed through hundreds of magazines and cut out the layouts and advertisements we liked (the majority of my high school yearbook's layouts were stolen from skateboarding magazines).
+As you look at books from different genres you may notice that technical computer books have a different look and feel than joke books.
+It is probably wise to make your book look like other books in your genre.

 The second piece of advice I can give you is, be consistent.
-There are lots of choices to make when writing a book and the rules of English grammar are constantly changing. the key is to make a decision and stick with it.
+There are lots of choices to make when writing a book and the rules of English grammar are constantly changing.
+The key is to make a decision and stick with it.
 For example, back in high school (depending on how old you are) you may have learned to put two spaces at the end of a period ending a sentence.
 This is an old rule that was carried over from monospaced fonts on typewriters.
-With modern computers it is generally accepted that one space after a period is acceptable.
+With modern computers it is generally accepted that one space after a period is the rule.
 Which you choose (one space or two) isn't nearly as important as being consistent with your decision.
 I cannot stress that enough.
-If you flip-flop back and forth throughout your work you will distract your readers and draw their attention away from your writing.
-Here's a personal example: my book Commodork is all about computer bulletin board systems.
+If you flip-flop back and forth throughout your work you will distract your readers and draw their attention away from your content.
+Here's a personal example I encountered.
+Commodork is all about computer bulletin board systems.
 What is the correct abbreviation for a bulletin board system?
 My whole life I've seen it written as BBS, although technically, B.B.S. would be proper.
 The tougher question was, what is the plural of BBS?
 Are they BBSs, BBSes B.B.S.s or B.B.S.es?
-All bet you never thought about that before, and if you read Commodork, hopefully you didn't notice.
-I decided to go with BBS and BBSes.
-My argument for "BBSs" was that since the "S" stands for "System", the plural of "System" has an "s" and not an "es" following it; however, if you treat BBS like a word, then the plural would be "es."
+I'll bet you never thought about that before!
+In the end I decided to go with BBS and BBSes.
+My argument for "BBSs" over "BBSes" was that since the last capital "S" stands for "System", the plural of "System" has an "s" and not an "es."
+However, if you treat BBS like a word, then the plural would be "es."
 Like I said, the decision I made wasn't nearly as important as sticking with it throughout the book's entirety.

 Not to belabor the point, but here's another puzzler for you.
 If a sentence contains a quotation mark at its end, the punctuation should go inside the mark.
 (Example: Joe said, "I am cool.")
 Note that the period goes inside the quotation mark.
 Another use for quotation marks is to make a word stand out.
 (Example: Joe's idea of "cool" is wearing parachute pants.)
 So, here's the problem -- what happens when the second use happens at the end of a sentence?
 Is it: